 I was arrested during my highschool

-I was tortured both physically and mentally for 3 years
+I was tortured physically and mentally for 3 years

-I was executed at the age of 20
+Then, I was executed at the age of 20.

-I now do it for businesses, schools and organizations
+I now speak for businesses, schools, and organizations

 Story - My time in the cramped cells was endless.
 But my fellow-prisoners and I could whisper.
 In silence, we began to teach each other.
 Doctors shared knowledge on how to take care of your wounds.
 Psychologists told how to be happy during the torture.
 Lawyers described legislature.
 Someone knew smatterings of English.
 We formed a secret and highly dangerous information and knowledge sharing community we called “University of Whispers”.

-In prison, everything was about life or death, so every decision must be weighed.
+Leadership - In prison, everything was about life or death, so every decision must be weighed.
 You only have one chance and if the wrong decision is made, either you or someone nearby will suffer to a great extent, you won't be rewarded for the good but you will be punished for every mistake.
-In various crisis situations, whether in the case of epidemics such as COVID19, prisons or severe economic cuts, role models are needed.
-A strong leader who demonstrates humanitarian leadership not based on economic and political powers.
-Leaders who dare to make difficult decisions, prove security and have the power to act.
+In various crisis situations, whether in the case of pandemics, prisons, or severe economic cuts, role models are needed.
+Leaders who dare to make difficult decisions, prove security, and have the power to act.